BaoNguyen6742/uv-install-torch/README.md

 ## Run your script

 - Now hopefully your environment are set and there is no problem.
-Run `uv run main.py` to check if you can import all package, there is no mismatch version of torch and all torch package use the CUDA version and your GPU is available.
-The output should be something like this, the device will be different based on your GPU.
+Run `uv run main.py` to check if you can import all package, there is no mismatch version of torch, all torch package use the CUDA version and your GPU is available.
+The output should be something like this, the device, torch and CUDA version will be different based on your GPU and installation.

     ```txt
     torch.__version__: 2.4.1+cu124